cj05/DIP01-2-Calculator/README.md

-DIP-01 Calculator Program
+# DIP-01 Calculator Program

-hello world
+example program for AI class

+## Installation
+Install python 3.x.x

+## Disclaimer
+This is used for educational purposes, i am not liable to any damage done due to using the program